MariaSliufko/Movie/Movie/ReadMe.md

 ﻿## Movie Search App

 A school project!
-I created an app for moviesearch by title and by id.
-When you search you by title or id you get information about the choosen movie.
+I created an app for movie search by title and by id.
+When you search by title or id you get information about the choosen movie.

 [The Movie Data Base](https://www.themoviedb.org)